Reusable Nappies vs Disposable Nappies : Cost Comparison

-March 2022 - this blog post has been updated, giving the rising costs of energy and consumables.
+Oct 2023 - this blog post has been updated, giving the current costs of energy and consumables.
 The good news is that switching to Cheeky Doodoo cloth nappies will still save you money!
 Even more in conjunction with using Cheeky Wipes too of course!

 We estimate that the 'average' baby will use approximately 5000 disposable nappies, which is a sh!tload of money to literally throw away!